 THE MYTH OF ORIGINAL SIN

 Original Sin...
-Fact or Fable Many Christians today, including most Anglicans, Lutherans, Methodists, Presbyterians and Catholics unblushingly subscribe to the view that the sin of Adam was transferred to all future generations, tainting even the unborn.
-However, I have to wonder how many of those that profess to believe in Original Sin have given any thought to the fact that sin is not a substance with physical properties that, like a virus, can be transmitted from person to person.
+Fact or Fable Many Christians today, including most Anglicans, Lutherans, Methodists, Presbyterians and Catholics unblushingly subscribe to the view that the sin of Adam was transferred to all future generations tainting even the unborn.
+However, I have to wonder how many of those that profess to believe in Original Sin have given any thought to the fact that sin is not a substance with physical properties that can be transmitted from person to person like a virus.
 Much to the contrary, sin is a conscious, willful act performed by an individual (in thought, word or deed) that transgresses God's law.
-Think about it - sin can not even exist unless a sinner makes an bad choice and follows through with it.
-If sin is transferable, there is absolutely no reason why virtue, goodness, and righteousness cannot also be physically transmitted.
+Think about it - sin can not even exist unless a sinner has an immoral, unrighteous thought then acts on it.
+Besides which, if sin can be inherited, there is absolutely no reason why virtue, goodness, and righteousness cannot also be physically transmitted.
+(Two Parts)

 Original Sin Or Epigenetics Since there are innumerable passages of Scripture that clearly and unambiguously tell us that no person can bear the guilt of another - that everyone will answer for their own sins and misdeeds, and that our eternal destiny is determined by our conduct, not inheritance, we can not simply accept that we are sinners because Adam sinned.
 But, on the other hand, what we cannot ignore is that Paul does make a direct connection between the sin of Adam and the fallen condition of the entire race.
 In Romans 5 Paul seems to be saying that something happened to all humanity because of Adam’s sin.
 Which begs the question… What exactly was it that Adam passed down to his descendants?